Azure-Samples/bicep-github-actions/README.md

 # GitHub Actions Workflows for Bicep

-This is a sample repository that shows how to build GitHub Actions workflows to manage infrastructure with Bicep.
+This is a sample repository that shows how to use GitHub Actions workflows to manage Azure infrastructure with Bicep.

 ## Architecture